 When taking your own photos at the theme parks, look for the Picture Spot signs that mark great backdrops for your photos.
 Look for the camera icon on your guide map to locate them.

-Disney has released the new Disney Memories HD App for Apple and other mobile devices.
+There is a Disney Memories HD App for Apple and other mobile devices.
 The free app allows users to add a Disney touch to their personal photos, whether it’s through posing (virtually) with a Disney character, or choosing from a selection of more than 100 “decoration items” to add to their photos, including photo stickers, Disney Parks and attraction-themed filters, frames and more.
 You can also use the app to view a “Photo of the Day,” as well as set character audio and video alarms.

 MouseForLess Photo Purchase Tips: